 The Immigrant Legal Center (ILC)—a metro Omaha-based 501(c)(3) nonprofit—is the new name for Justice For Our Neighbors-Nebraska (JFON-NE), operating in Nebraska and Southwest Iowa since 1999.
 Under the new name, we remain an affiliate of Justice For Our Neighbors, a network of 15 state chapters offering more than 40 legal clinics for immigration services.
-Read the latest update to our services and programs in our current Annual Report.
+Read the latest update to our services and programs in our 2017 Annual Report.

 We are Nebraska’s largest immigration legal services nonprofit that employs full-time licensed attorneys and provides legal services for low-income immigrants.
 ILC is uniquely positioned to take a holistic approach to our clients’ complex, interwoven immigration-related legal needs through our diverse team of specialized professionals.
 Because all our attorneys specialize in immigration law, they are able to draw on multiple resources that are available for the most complex casework.

 While our headquarters is in Omaha, Nebraska, our collaborative partners make it possible for us to have a regular presence in Lexington, Grand Island, Crete, and South Sioux City, Nebraska; and Council Bluffs, Iowa.
 We are grateful for their support.

 All people deserve compassion—it’s about our shared humanity.
 No matter where we were born, we are all human beings and we are all entitled to the same respect.
 We believe that our country’s approach to immigration should not tear families apart or deny people basic assistance.

 We value the shared prosperity that immigrants provide to our communities.
 We believe in a common sense, practical approach to immigration law, rather than the existing outdated U.S. immigration system.
 Our legal team is committed to serving our clients with integrity and is committed to provide a safe place to begin a path to their immigration legal goals.